Azure/ResourceModules/modules/maintenance/maintenance-configuration/README.md

 ### Parameter: `roleAssignments.roleDefinitionIdOrName`

 Required.
-The name of the role to assign.
-If it cannot be found you can specify the role definition ID instead.
+The role to assign.
+You can provide either the display name of the role definition, the role definition GUID, or its fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.

 - Required: Yes
 - Type: string